Skip to content

 Herbarium Specimen — Asclepias involucrata Engelm. ex Torr. collected in United States of America by The New York Botanical Garden (licensed under CC BY 4.0)

-10. Few-flower Milkweed (Asclepias lanceolata), A Texas Milkweed for Moist to Wet Soils
+10. Few-flower Milkweed (Asclepias lanceolata), a Milkweed for Moist to Wet Soils

-Few-flower Milkweed (Asclepias lanceolata): This Texas milkweed native to the southeastern counties of the state (Kartesz 2015).
+Few-flower Milkweed (Asclepias lanceolata): Few-flower milkweed is native to the southeastern counties of Texas (Kartesz 2015).
 In the wild, this species grows on prairies, pine barrens, and the edges or marshes.
 Growing from 2 to 5 feet tall, this few-flower milkweed has yellow, orange, to red flowers that bloom from May to August.

-In a garden setting, few-flower milkweed requires full sun to part-shade and loamy soils that are moist to wet.
+In a Texas butterfly garden, few-flower milkweed requires full sun to part-shade and loamy soils that are moist to wet.
 It is hardy in zones 5-11.

 Orangish flowers of few-flower milkweed (Asclepias lanceolata).